Noname-SA/noname-workshop-crapi/README.md

 NOTICE: This project has been modified from the original in order to update all dependencies, where possible, and include several fixes that have also been incorporated back into the original project.

+GitHub history reset on 2022-08-04 in order to have a "clean slate" for our internal use.

 # crAPI

 **c**ompletely **r**idiculous **API** (crAPI) will help you to understand the